DataDog/Miscellany/Dogmover/README.md

 ./synthetics/*.json
 ./awsaccounts/*.json
 ./logpipelines/*.json
+./notebooks/*.json
 ```

 ### Pushing monitors will schedule a managed downtime
 Pushing monitors will automatically schedule a managed downtime for _all_ your monitors, this is to suppress false/positive alerts.
 You can remove this scheduled downtime by navigating to `Monitors -> Manage downtime` in Datadog.

+### Notebooks is currently only available to datadog employees
+Requires feature flag `notebooks_api` to be enabled on sourc/dest organisation.